chamitro/HDJ/README.md

-## H-Dj Songs Mixer 🎧
+# 🎚️ H-DJ - Automate Song Mixer

-**H-DJ** is a fun, interactive DJ tool that lets you perform smooth crossfades between `.mp3` tracks in a folder using a single key press or on song end — with a vibrant retro UI inspired by cassette tapes and old-school mixers.
+**H-DJ** is a drag-and-drop DJ application that lets you smoothly transition between tracks with beat-aware crossfades and automatic BPM analysis.

+---

-## Features
+## 🚀 Features

-- 🎵 Loads all `.mp3` files from a folder
+- 🎵 Load `.mp3` tracks by simply dragging a folder into the app
-- ⏳ Press `SPACE` to manually fade out the current track and fade in the next with a 15-second crossfade
-- 🥁 Basic BPM mapping support for beat-synced transitions
-- 🕒 Auto-transition when a track ends
+- 🧠 Optional **automatic BPM detection**
+- 🎚️ 15-second **crossfade transitions**
+- ⏱️ Automatically sorts songs by BPM (low to high) for better energy flow
+- 👆 Clickable **Next Track** button or use `SPACE` to transition
+- 🎧 UI with real-time loading status

+---

-## Requirements
+## 🖥️ Requirements

-- Python 3.x
+- Python 3.8+
-- Pygame

-Install dependencies with:
+- Install dependencies:

 ```bash
 pip install -r requirements.txt